-However lumps on the neck can also be a sign of more serious problems like cancer, AIDS, tuberculosis, or a tumor, especially if they are completely painless and are accompanied by other symptoms such as muscle pain, night sweats or weight loss.
+However these lymph nodes can also be a sign of more serious problem, like cancer, AIDS, tuberculosis, or a tumor, especially if they are completely painless and are accompanied by other symptoms such as muscle pain, night sweats or unexplained weight loss.

 These are the main causes for lumps on the neck.
 Lymph nodes will often become swollen when the body is fighting viral infections, resulting in lumps in the neck (although they can appear elsewhere in the body).
 Read more about what can cause swollen lymph nodes.

-What to do: These lumps will usually disappear once the cold or flu has resolved.
+How to treat: These lumps will usually disappear once the cold or flu has resolved.
 Check out some home remedies for treating a cold or flu naturally.

 Although throat inflammation can happen when you have a flu or respiratory virus, you may also experience swelling with bacterial infections like as tonsillitis or strep throat.
 In these cases, the lymph nodes in the neck can become reactive and lumps can appear in the region.